 The National Insurance Crime Bureau’s Hot Wheels Report releases an annual list of the top ten most frequently stolen vehicles per state.

-In 2016, Illinois’ most common theft targets were the Dodge Caravan and the Chevrolet Impala.
+In 2018, Illinois’ most common theft targets were the following vehicles:

 If you’re looking to purchase a new vehicle, buying one that has considerably lower theft rates can help you save big on car insurance.

 In Illinois, the population density is an astonishing 231 persons per square mile.

 Throughout the U.S., the average population density is much lower at 90 persons per square mile.